State-of-the-Art Treatment for De-Addiction

 E-Mail : firstname.lastname@example.org

-2. SAT technique [Simplified American Technique-with or without Laser] :-
+2. SAT technique [Simplified American Technique :-

 This is our traditional technique.
 All you need is desire to leave drugs with no dietary or work restrictions and a smooth detoxification takes place.
 Indoor admission for the first 2-3 days with associated counselling and treatment of any associated medical problem is preferred.
 Treatment may continue for a few days at home.
 Normalization of the brain activity is done by various procedures/ techniques, which includes cerebral stimulation and medicine.
 After deaddiction is complete a specific medicine is given to the patients, so that there is no urge and relapse is prevented.

 What is expected from the patient and his family is cooperation and congenial environment for the patient so as to develop a strong will power and faith in the patient that he can have a better life without drugs and still can command the same love and respect in his family.